KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 3. Typo: Found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.
-5. Recommendation: Found 'require('https')' in file `node_helper.js`: Replace it with built-in fetch.
+5. Recommendation: Found 'require('https')' in file `node_helper.js`: Replace 'https' by 'node:https'.
 6. Typo: Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.

 ## [mmm-zabbix-alerts by spectroman](https://github.com/spectroman/mmm-zabbix-alerts)